mila-alex-cloud/Monte-Carlo-Portfolio-Optimization/README.md

    * While the Efficient Frontier provides a range of efficient options, the Optimal Portfolio is the specific combination of assets that maximizes the Sharpe Ratio (the best risk-adjusted return).
    * This is the specific point on the Efficient Frontier where a line starting from the Risk-Free Rate touches the curve perfectly.

-5. **Capital Market Line (CML)**
+5. **Capital Market Line (CAL)**
-   * It shows the risk/return profiles of portfolios that optimally combine a risk-free asset and the market portfolio
+   * It shows the risk/return profiles of portfolios that optimally combine a risk-free asset and risky assets

 <img width="696" height="523" alt="image" src="https://github.com/user-attachments/assets/14fecea7-df12-46d9-a706-f80718ce825d" />